-In line with the ToR of NC, there are three (3) meetings held by the NC during the FY2021.
+In line with the ToR of NC, there are one (1) meeting held by the NC during the FY2022.
 The activities carried out by the NC during the financial year in discharging its functions are as follows, amongst others:

-- reviewed the structure, size and diversity (including without limitation, gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service) of the Board; - undertaken an assessment of independency of its Independent Directors; - recommended to the Board on those Directors who retire pursuant to Constitution of the Company, being eligible, to seek re-election during the forthcoming AGM; - reviewed the training needs for the Directors; and - reviewed and accepted the resignation of Independent Non-Executive Director ("INED") and appointment of new INED.
+- reviewed the structure, size and diversity (including without limitation, gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service) of the Board; - undertaken an assessment of independency of its Independent Directors; - recommended to the Board on those Directors who retire pursuant to Constitution of the Company, being eligible, to seek re-election during the forthcoming AGM; and - reviewed the training needs for the Directors.